LarbiRkaina/Iris-RestService/README.md

 In this step, you create a web application that provides access to your REST service.
 In the Management Portal, complete the following steps:

-Click System Administration > Security > Applications > Web Applications.
+    1- Click System Administration > Security > Applications > Web Applications.

-Click Create New Web Application.
+    2- Click Create New Web Application.

-Specify the following values:
+    3- Specify the following values:

-Name — Name for the web application; this must be unique within this instance of InterSystems IRIS.
+    Name: Name for the web application; this must be unique within this instance of InterSystems IRIS.
 The most common name is based on the namespace in  which the web application runs: /csp/namespace

-Namespace — Select the namespace in which you generated the classes.
+    Namespace:  Select the namespace in which you generated the classes.

-Enable Application — Select this check box.
+    Enable Application:  Select this check box.

-Enable — Select REST.
+    Enable:  Select REST.

-Dispatch Class — Type the fully qualified name of the dispatch class.
+    Dispatch Class: Type the fully qualified name of the dispatch class.

     Click Save.

 ![Captura de pantalla 2023-01-23 a las 14 18 59](https://user-images.githubusercontent.com/107713900/214049575-207de892-d193-4e44-977f-f4dc8a8c20b0.png)